handraromel/trutrip-engineering-technical-test/README.md

-# My React Vite App
+# TruTrip Technical Assessment

-This is a simple React application built using Vite as the build tool.
-It demonstrates the basic structure of a React app with TypeScript.
+This is a React application for TruTrip technical assessment.
+Built using Vite as the build tool.

 ## Getting Started